 Latin-speakers.
 In a family context,

-child discipline is a process which
+child discipline is a

 generally aims to (a) promote household and family order and harmony,